Notes on the Geography of Germany: Speyer Cathedral

 Iconography for all.

-As consecrated in 1061, the roof was flat wooden boards.
+As consecrated in 1061, the roof was made of flat wooden boards.
 Thirty years later, Henry IV ordered the nave to be raised five meters and the boards replaced with vaulting.

 The nave, seen from the choir.